 Symptoms usually begin immediately - certainly local to the bite itself - but in some cases may be delayed for an hour or even longer after the person has been bitten.
-Bite marks may vary from obvious puncture wounds to scratches or may be almost invisible.
-However, not all bites result in envenomation and may be from a defensive rather than a predatory strike.
+Not all bites result in envenomation and may be from a defensive rather than a predatory strike.
 It is important to reassure the victim if they remain symptom-free.